yukichigai/yyc2swp/README.md

 # Requirements

-yyC2Swp currently requires you have Perl installed on your system, what with it being an uncompiled Perl script and all.
+For non-Windows OSes yyC2Swp currently requires you have Perl installed on your system, what with it being an uncompiled Perl script and all.
 Your Perl installation must also support UTF-8 (if you somehow disabled that).

 ## Windows
-yyC2Swp is tested on Windows using [Strawberry Perl](https://strawberryperl.com/).
+While there is a standalone executable version of yyC2Swp available, you may want to run the Perl script version directly, if for no reason other than it being a tenth the size of the EXE. yyC2Swp is tested on Windows using [Strawberry Perl](https://strawberryperl.com/).
 While most versions of Perl for Windows should work, Strawberry Perl will (mostly) ensure you're using the same environment I was during development.

 ## Linux